-Hotel and tourist related development
+Hotel/tourism related development

-- 9. (1) Hotels, cottage colony development and apartments are permitted in hotel and tourist-related development if they comply with the following requirements- - (a) the maximum number of bedrooms for hotels is sixty-five per acre: - (b) the maximum number of apartments is twenty per acre with a maximum of thirty-five bedrooms; - (c) the minimum lot size for hotels and apartments is half an acre with a minimum lot width of 100 feet; - (d) the minimum lot size for residential development within a hotel zone is 12,500 sq. ft. and the minimum lot width 100 feet; - (e) the maximum site coverage for hotels and apartments is forty per cent of the lot size; - (f) the minimum setbacks are 100 feet from the low water mark for buildings up to two storeys, with an additional 30 feet setback for each additional storey; - (g) the minimum side setbacks are fifty per cent the height of the building with a minimum of 15 feet; - (h) the minimum rear setbacks are 25 feet from the road edge or lot boundary as the case may be; and - (i) in the case of a cottage colony development- - (i)the maximum number of cottage units is ten per acre; - (ii)no cottage unit contains more than two bedrooms; and - (iii)the maximum site coverage is twenty-five per cent of the lot size. - (2) In certain cases unrelated development may be permitted by the Authority within a hotel and tourist-related zone but it will be required to conform to the setback requirements applicable to hotels as well as to all other requirements applicable to its own particular type of development. - (3) Entertainment facilities which are related primarily to the needs of the tourist industry should normally be located within a hotel and tourist-related development zone. - (4) Applications in respect of entertainment facilities outside a hotel and tourist-related development zone will be considered on their merits, having regard to the character of the surrounding area and any relevant regulations.
+- 9. (1) Hotels, cottage colony developments and apartments are permitted in Hotel/Tourism development zones if they comply with the following requirements- - (a) the maximum number of bedrooms for hotels is sixty-five per acre; - (b) the maximum number of apartments is twenty per acre with a maximum of thirty-five bedrooms; - (c) the minimum lot size for hotels and apartments is half an acre with a minimum lot width of 100 feet; - (d) the minimum lot size for residential development within a hotel zone is 12,500 square feet and the minimum lot width 100 feet; - (e) the maximum site coverage for hotels and apartments is forty per cent of the lot size: - (f) the minimum setbacks are 100 feet from the low water mark for buildings up to two storeys, with an additional 30 feet setback for each additional storey; - (g) the minimum side setbacks are fifty per cent the height of the building with a minimum of 15 feet; - (h) the minimum rear setbacks are 25 feet from the road edge or lot boundary as the case may be; and - (i) in the case of a cottage colony development- - (i) the maximum number of cottage units is ten per acre; - (ii)no cottage unit contains more than two bedrooms; and - (iii)the maximum site coverage is twenty-five per cent of the lot size. - (2) In certain cases unrelated development may be permitted by the Authority within a Hotel/Tourism zone but it will be required to conform to the setback requirements applicable to hotels as well as to all other requirements applicable to its own particular type of development.

-10. (1) The Authority may, for such period as it may specify, permit building on any lot which does not conform to regulation 8(5), (6) or (7) or regulation 9(1), where-
+- (3) Entertainment facilities which are related primarily to the needs of the tourism industry should normally be located within an Hotel/Tourism development zone. - (4) Applications in respect of entertainment facilities outside an Hotel/Tourism development zone will be considered on their merits, having regard to the character of the surrounding area and any relevant regulations. - 10.
+(1) The Authority may, for such period as it may specify, permit building on any lot which does not conform to regulation 8(6), (7) or (8) or regulation 9(1), where-

-Temporary relaxation of certain regulations in case of certain strata title development that on the completion of all stages of the development such lot will be combined with such larger parcel; and
+Temporary relaxation of certain regulations in case of certain strata title development